wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 ### Simple Fruits

-(fruit derived from a single pistil or from a single carpel disseminated singly)
+A simple fruit is derived from the ripening of a simple or compound ovary in a flower with only one pistil.
+Note that there may be more than one carpel and more than one seed within a simple fruit.

  A fruit is **dry** when the pericarp is papery, leathery or woody at maturity and **fleshy** if the pericarp becomes succulent or fibrous.